 Ahmad Muhyiddin B Yusof (2019, p.91) explores the relationship between the landscape and atmosphere of the haunted house by coming out with the term The Surmounted Corpse.
 The notion of haunted house is seen in duality where there is an opposite element that can be viewed in many aspects.
-Relatively, Ahmad Muhyiddin B Yusof (2019, p.91) gives a closure into this matter with the concept of good and evil, old and new along with past and present in characterizing the haunted house.
-Aside from these, the author also mentioned about abandonment which might be happening either directly or indirectly to manifest fear.
+Ahmad Muhyiddin B Yusof (2019, p.91) gives a closure into this matter with the concept of good and evil, old and new along with past and present in characterizing the haunted house.
+Aside from these, the author also mentions abandonment which might be happening either directly or indirectly to manifest fear.
 The abandonment is not only restricted to physical objects like broken blinking billboards and hanging signboards waiting to fall but it also includes the nature like dead flowers and how the smell of rotten meat tempted the flies to roam around.
 The depiction of horror in landscape is further seen in the architectural design in which conventional meets modern.
-Additionally, Ahmad Muhyiddin B Yusof (2019, p.92) investigates how these two styles of architectures clashes with one another.
+Ahmad Muhyiddin B Yusof (2019, p.92) investigates how these two styles of architectures clashes with one another.
 Intriguingly, both cannot be assimilated together, and the modern motif restoration is perceived as a notorious invasion which is also a representation of good and evil.
 Finally, the author also highlighted about family by pointing out about how the new owners were shaped in the haunted house.
 Thus, they were illustrated in a positive manner with the intention to purify the house from the evil caused by the acts of previous owners.
 The patching of old and new conventions upon the house is termed as Architectural Invasion (Ahmad Muhyiddin B Yusof, 2019 p.123).
 An Architectural Invasion occurs when the house has been invaded or patched by different motifs such as modern design, vegetation or parts of the house is affected by the weather.
 The arrival of the new inhabitants to the house can also termed as Architectural Invasion as the new inhabitants brought along their belongings or renovating the house into a more modern taste, thus resulting to the Manichean clash between good and evil as the evil of the house feels threatens upon the invasion made by the inhabitants (Ahmad Muhyiddin B Yusof, 2019, p.115)

 THE TROJAN COMPARTMENT

-Coined by Ahmad Muhyiddin B Yusof (2019, p.83), this concept offers the idea of architectural deceit and explains the primary function of the hidden spaces in the haunted house.
+As suggested by Ahmad Muhyiddin B Yusof (2019, p.83) in an expansion of the concept by Cormaroff and Ong, this concept offers the idea of architectural deceit and explains the primary function of the hidden spaces in the haunted house.
 The notion of architectural deceit suggests that the external of the house is docile compared to threats, secrets or hideous motifs hidden in the interior.
 In regards to the hidden spaces, this is a common or a must-have formula in both the Gothic and the haunted house setting as their primary function is to harbour secrets of the previous owner, trigger objects or dead bodies, the lair of spectral manifestations and the final puzzle piece which completes the mystery of the house (Bailey, 1999; Curtis, 2008).Ahmad Muhyiddin B Yusof (2019, p.83) also comments that, hidden space marks the strongest hauntings compared to the rest of the house’s parameter because such containment of secrets by the hidden spaces for a long period of time may result to the phenomenon of ‘controlled repressed leakage’ and uncontrolled repressed leakage’ in which travels through the use of transitional elements towards the inhabitants.

 THE HAZARDOUS TRANSITION